BMscis/reach-tutorial/Documentation/Workshop/NFTeaWorkshop.md

 3. Develop the DApp using the chosen blockchain platform’s programming language and tools.

-4. Test the DApp to ensure it works as intended.

-5. Deploy the DApp on the chosen blockchain platform.

-6. Promote the DApp to users and encourage them to use it.

 I hope you enjoy this workshop!

-In this workshop, we will be introducing the NFT auction workshop and the reach programming language..
+In this workshop, we will be introducing the NFT auction workshop and the reach programming language.
 > The purpose of the workshop is to walk you through the thought process that went into developing the DApp.
-If you are looking for a step by step approach, please refer to the [NFT Auction Tutorial](https://github.com/BMscis/reach-tutorial/blob/workshop/Documentation/Tutorial/Full/full.md).
+If you are looking for a step-by-step approach, please refer to the [NFT Auction Tutorial](https://github.com/BMscis/reach-tutorial/blob/workshop/Documentation/Tutorial/Full/full.md).

 Here are some of the key concepts that we will be repeating throughout the workshop: